5 key questions ahead of critical Super Tuesday primaries

 CAN BIDEN EMERGE AS THE “STOP SANDERS” CANDIDATE?

-Biden dramatically underperformed in Iowa and New Hampshire, part of a collapse among white voters that allowed Sanders to vault into the lead.
+Biden dramatically under performed in Iowa and New Hampshire, part of a collapse among white voters that allowed Sanders to vault into the lead.
 But Biden regained his footing in South Carolina, propelled by the overwhelming support of black voters.
 That aided Biden’s case that the candidate who prevails among these base voters will win the nomination.

-Biden’s campaign hopes that allows him to vastly overperform his polls for Super Tuesday and consolidate the splintered anti-Sanders factions in the Democratic Party.
+Biden’s campaign hopes that allows him to vastly over perform his polls for Super Tuesday and consolidate the splintered anti-Sanders factions in the Democratic Party.

 The hope in the former vice president’s camp is that it becomes effectively a two-person race after Tuesday, which may give him an advantage in upcoming states like Florida, Illinois and Pennsylvania.